g2x3k/php-irc/README.md

   php bot.php bot.conf
 ```

-thats it shuld be up and running now (tested on debian 7/8)
+Thats it shuld be up and running now (tested on debian 7/8).
-note: some modules requires php5-curl and if you want to use database make sure to install driver for that php5-mysqlnd etc :)
+NOTE: some modules requires php5-curl and if you want to use database make sure to install driver for that php5-mysqlnd etc :)

 ### enable/disable mods
 Take a look at function.conf default file used in bot.conf to define what modules are loaded